 Standard of Practice 12-1

-If either or both parties are unwilling to submit to the mediation panel's decision, the case will be transfered to the International Center for Conciliation and Arbitration of the Ecuadorean American Chamber of Commerce.
+If either or both parties are unwilling to submit to the mediation panel's decision, the case will be transferred to the The Arbitration and Mediation Centre of the Ecuadorian American Chamber of Commerce.

 MLS Ecuador therefore requires that its members adhere to the following Arbitration Clause:

 Arbitration Clause.
-Any and all disputes, claims, differences or controversies arising out of or in relation to any aspect of this Agreement, its business matter, performance, liquidation, interpretation, validity or any breach thereof, shall be resolved by arbitration in accordance with the bylaws of the International Center for Conciliation and Arbitration of the Ecuadorean-American Chamber of Commerce.
+Any and all disputes, claims, differences or controversies arising out of or in relation to any aspect of this Agreement, its business matter, performance, liquidation, interpretation, validity or any breach thereof, shall be resolved by arbitration in accordance with the bylaws of the The Arbitration and Mediation Centre of the Ecuadorian American Chamber of Commerce.